-Leviticus is a book, that from start to finish points to Christ.
-He is pictured in the perfect Law of Moses, in many ways, and can be identified in the various sacrificial offerings.
-The person and work of Christ can also be seen in the holy articles of the Tabernacle, the functions of the priesthood and the feasts of the Lord.
-The book of Leviticus points to Christ in many different ways - for His atoning blood alone, takes away the sin of the world.
+From start to finish, Leviticus is a book that points to Christ.
+He is pictured in the perfect Law of Moses in many ways, and He can be identified in the various sacrificial offerings.
+The person and work of Christ can also be seen in the holy articles of the Tabernacle, the function of the priesthood, and the feasts of the Lord.
+The book of Leviticus points to Christ in many ways - for His atoning blood alone takes away the sin of the world.

-Jesus is the second Person of the Trinity, Who was fully and finally revealed to the world through the birth, life, death and resurrection of the Lord Jesus Christ.
+Jesus is the Second Person of the Trinity, Who was fully and finally revealed to the world through the birth, life, death, and Resurrection of the Lord Jesus Christ.
 He is the eternal Son of God, Who tabernacled among us, for a season.
-He is the perfect Word of God made flesh, through Whom the world was made.
+He is the perfect Word of God made flesh, through Whom the world was made and in Whom is life eternal.
 He is the eternal Lamb of God, Who takes away the sin of the world.
 And He is the sinless Son of Man, Who set aside His heavenly glory to become like one of us.

-Moses was one such prophetic voice in Scripture, who penned the book of Leviticus.
+Moses was one such prophetic voice in Scripture, and he was inspired to write the book of Leviticus.
 He was the man that God chose to become the first great leader of His people.
 He was God's mouthpiece to Pharaoh and the one who led God's redeemed people out of Egypt, on that first Passover night.

-Israel were to be set apart from the gentile nations.
-They were to be a separated nation, a covenanted people.
+Israel was to be set apart from the gentile nations.
+They were to be a separated nation, a covenanted people, an atypical race that was holy to the Lord.
 They were to be God's unique nation and a people for His own possession.
-They were chosen out of all peoples, who live on the face of the earth, to have a relationship with the one and only, holy God.
+They were chosen out of all the people groups who live on the face of the earth, to have a relationship with the one and only, holy God.

-Israel were to be a holy people unto the Lord their God.
+Israel was to be a holy people unto the Lord their God.
 They were to be sanctified unto the Lord - a peculiar people unto Himself.
 They were to be an example of a nation that was consecrated to God.
-Israel were to be God's earthly light to the pagan nations and an example of a holy nation, who honoured the Lord.
+Israel was to be God's earthly light to the pagan nations and an example of a holy community, who honoured the Lord.

 Heavenly Father, thank You for the lessons that Your Church can learn through the history of Israel and for the many types and pictures of Jesus that are hidden within the sacred pages of Scripture.
-Thank You, that like Israel...
-I have also been called to be holy - because You are holy.
-It is humbling to realise that as part of Christ's Body, we have also been chosen, in Him, to be kings and priests unto God - to be a chosen people, who tell the world that Jesus died for their sin and rose again.. so that by faith in Him we may be holy - as He is holy.
-Thank You that by faith in Christ I have been called to be Your very own, and to proclaim the wonderful deeds of Him who called me out of darkness into His marvellous light.
-May I live and work, from this day forward, to be more life Jesus, and to live a holy life that is separated from this fallen world system - in Jesus name I pray, AMEN.
+Thank You that like Israel, I have also been called to be holy, because You are holy.
+It is humbling to realise that as part of Christ's Body, we have also been chosen, in Him, to be kings and priests unto God - to be a chosen people, who tell the world that Jesus died for their sin and rose again, so that by faith in Him we may be holy, as He is holy.
+Thank You that by faith in Christ, I have been called to be Your very own, and to proclaim the wonderful deeds of Him Who called me out of darkness into His marvellous light.
+May I live and work from this day forward, to be more like Jesus, and to live a holy life that is separated from this fallen world system.
+In Jesus' name I pray, AMEN.